 What is sustainability?

-, ORS 184.421 defines "sustainability" as using, developing and protecting resources in a manner that enables people to meet current needs and provides that future generations can also meet future needs, from the joint perspective of environmental, economic and community objectives.
+defines "sustainability" as using, developing and protecting resources in a manner that enables people to meet current needs and provides that future generations can also meet future needs from the joint perspective of environmental, economic and community objectives (ORS 184.421)

 Sustainability in state government

-With 24 state agencies and over 40,000 employees, the state government's sustainability efforts can significantly influence the efficient use of energy and water, promote more sustainable transportation, reduce waste and promote the purchase and use of healthier goods.
-These efforts can also help address the challenges of climate change, including reducing greenhouse gas emissions from state operations and preparing ways to be resilient to a climate that is already changing.
+With over 100 state agencies and more than 40,000 employees, the state government's sustainability efforts can significantly influence the efficient use of energy and water, promote alternative transportation, reduce waste, promote the purchase and use of more sustainable materials and foster equity and inclusion, among other topics.
+These efforts can also help address the challenges of climate change, including reducing greenhouse gas emissions from state operations and consumption, and preparing to be resilient to a climate that is already changing.
 Several agencies have already prepared sustainability plans

-and developed program initiatives to address various aspects of sustainability.
+and developed programs and initiatives to address various aspects of sustainability.